deeexcee-io/PowerShell-Reverse-Shell-Generator/README.md

 # PowerShell-Reverse-Shell-Generator
-Obfuscated, FUD Simple PowerShell Reverse Shell One-Liner
+Obfuscated, FUD (Defender) Simple PowerShell Reverse Shell One-Liner

 Inspired by https://github.com/t3l3machus.
 Check out his awesome tools and videos.
 All credit from this goes to me watching one of his videos.

-# Fully Undetectable PowerShell-Reverse-Shell-Generator
+# PowerShell-Reverse-Shell-Generator
 Obfuscated Reverse Shell Generator - Uses the standard PS one-liner and obfuscates the payload.
 Unique string each time to evade detection.

-FUD (Fully Undetectable) @ 11/04/2023
+FUD (Fully Undetectable - Defender) @ 11/04/2023

 ## Features
 * Generates a PowerShell Reverse Shell one-liner which bypasses Defender.